 In the first two weeks after surgery, (usually day 14) you will have a follow-up appointment with our dietitian to ensure your recovery is on track.

-Typically our patients recover well and easily.
-Dr Adib’s complication rate is very low; much lower than the national average.
+Typically our patients recover well.
+Dr Adib’s complication rate is much lower than the national average according to the Monash University Bariatric Surgery Registry statistics published in 2020.
 If you have any concern about your recovery or wound healing, our team will arrange for you to be reviewed by Dr Adib.